daikieu95/CPSC349_Project2/README.md

 Choose **Facebook Login** and it will appear in the side menu.
 You will find input field **Valid OAuth redirect URIs** where you need to copy the **OAuth Redirect URI** from Firebase.

 **Step 3 - Connect to Facebook SDK**
-Be sure to replace the 'APP_ID' from Facebook dashboard to the file public/index.html and also src/components/Facebook.js
+Be sure to replace the 'APP_ID' from Facebook dashboard to the file public/index.html and also src/components/Facebook.js by your own APP_ID number

 **More Instruction how to connect FacebookSDK using Firebase** [https://www.tutorialspoint.com/firebase/firebase_facebook_authentication.htm]